adopt-liveview/adopt-liveview/priv/pages/2026/04-26-v2-your-second-liveview-en_US.md

 ### The `use` macro

 Phoenix will always add to router modules something like `use MyappWeb, :router`.
-Behind the scenes it imports router functions like `get/4`, `post/4` and `live/4` so you can define routes.
+Behind the scenes, it imports router functions like `get/4`, `post/4` and `live/4` so you can define routes.

 ### Pipelines

 Think of pipelines as reusable router settings for multiple route groups.
-At this point all you need to care about is that `:browser` pipeline works, well, on browsers.
+At this point, all you need to care about is that the `:browser` pipeline works, well, on browsers.
 They're used inside `scope` blocks like `pipe_through :pipeline_name`.

 ### Dev routes

-Using `if Application.compile_env(:myapp, :dev_routes) do` we can ensure routes are only compiled in develoipment environments and skip prod altogether.
-This is useful for our fake Mailbox to test mailing without setting SMTP or APIs plus our [Live Dashboard](https://github.com/phoenixframework/phoenix_live_dashboard/) route.
+Using `if Application.compile_env(:myapp, :dev_routes) do` we can ensure routes are only compiled in development environments and skip prod altogether.
+This is useful for our fake Mailbox to test mailing without setting SMTP or APIs, plus our [Live Dashboard](https://github.com/phoenixframework/phoenix_live_dashboard/) route.
 Got curious?
 Open [http://localhost:4000/dev/dashboard](http://localhost:4000/dev/dashboard)

 ### Scope block

 `scope/4` blocks are often used to group routes that have similar requirements.
-You'd often see in Phoenix projects a scope for unauthenticated routes, another one for authenticated routes, one or more scopes for API routes.
-Later on we will be seeing those in more depth.
+You'd often see in Phoenix projects a scope for unauthenticated routes, another one for authenticated routes, and one or more scopes for API routes.
+Later on, we will be seeing those in more depth.

 ## Adding our second LiveView

-Using the [`live/4`](https://hexdocs.pm/phoenix_live_view/Phoenix.LiveView.Router.html#live/4) macro we define that on the home page (`"/"`) the `PageLive` module will be rendered and its Live Action will be `:index`.
-Don't need to worry about Live Action, we will go back to it in future lessons.
+Using the [`live/4`](https://hexdocs.pm/phoenix_live_view/Phoenix.LiveView.Router.html#live/4) macro, we define that on the home page (`"/"`) the `PageLive` module will be rendered and its Live Action will be `:index`.
+Don't need to worry about Live Action; we will go back to it in future lessons.

 Edit `router.ex` to add a second route like this: